 1. Introduction

-This package is a Python-based implementation of the Barbieri/Van Hove phase shift (phsh) calculation package needed to produce phase shifts for various LEED packages (including CLEED), as well as for certain XPD packages.
+This package is a Python package which produces atomic phase shifts for various LEED packages (including CLEED), as well as for certain XPD packages.

 “The phase shift calculation is performed in several steps: